-- 3. Go to Scale and distance on a map and click on two pre-determined points on the map. - 4.
-Under Distance, add the actual distance between the two points you have added to the map. - 5.
+- 3. Under Rotate map, use the slider to rotate the map into position. - 4.
+Go to Scale and distance on a map and click on two pre-determined points on the map. - 5.
+Under Distance, add the actual distance between the two points you have added to the map. - 6.
 Go to Pan and zoom map and use the buttons to pan the map image, or zoom in and out on the map image.